Alin Cârstocea

-Alin Ionuț Cârstocea (born 16 January 1992) is a Romanian footballer who plays as a midfielder for Gloria Buzău.
+Alin Ionuț Cârstocea (born 16 January 1992) is a Romanian former footballer who played as a midfielder, currently the team manager of Liga I club Farul Constanța.

 International career

 Cârstocea played with the Romania U-19 at the 2011 UEFA European Under-19 Football Championship, which took place in Romania.
 He made his debut for under-19 team in the same tournament on 20 July 2011 in a game against Czech Republic U-19.